 Our team currently teaches:

-PRT 700 – Advanced Theories of Leisure (Fall)
+• PRT 700 – Concepts and Theories of Leisure & Recreation (Fall)

 This course introduces the concepts and principles associated with sustainable tourism development, emphasizing on their implications for management and planning purposes.
 Topics to be addressed include: concept, justification, and evolution of sustainable development; socio-cultural, economic, and environmental dimensions of sustainable tourism; positive and negative impacts of tourism development; and principles conducive to sustainable tourism planning and community development.
 Given that each case of tourism development is unique, examples from the U.S. and around the world are used to examine and discuss issues and practices of sustainable tourism development within different geo-cultural contexts.

-These courses are designed to learn about the foundations of recreation, park, tourism, sport, and leisure studies by discussing their philosophical principles, concepts, theories and contemporary issues.
-These courses encourage critical thinking, academic inquiry, and dialectic debate through guided discussions of assigned readings.
-A primary focus of these courses is to learn to communicate our ideas well.
-Thus, these courses are built upon class participation through written and oral assignments.
-PRT 500 is designed primarily for PRTM Master of Science (MS) students and PRT 700 for doctoral (Ph.D.) students; both courses are offered simultaneously.
+This course is designed to learn about the foundations of recreation, tourism, sport, and leisure research by discussing their underlying concepts and theories.
+This course encourages critical thinking, academic inquiry, and dialectic debate through guided discussions of assigned readings.
+A primary focus of this course is to learn to communicate our ideas well.
+Thus, the course is built upon class participation through written and oral assignments.

 Other Courses Taught in the Past